iaquobe/timah/README.md

 - `q/<esc>`: cancel open

 # TODO:
-- readme with docs and gifs
-- timer toggleable between showing slice or total
+- timer toggle able between slice(time since the last start) or total(all time tracked in cache)
-- timer reset
+- timer reset(save reset in cache, which can be used for instance to reset every week to track the time in one week)
-- legend showing keybindings
+- legend showing keybindings (the ones in usage)